orangopus/mixlook-legacy/README.md

-Mixlook is a tool to look up channels on Mixer and displays them in a beautifully laid out profile that you can download and embed to your site.
+Mixlook is a tool to look up channels on Mixer and displays them in a beautifully laid out profile that you can view and embed to your site.

 [Try it here](https://mixlook.ml)